byterubpay/byterub-site/_posts/2018-10-01-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-01.md

 **\<suraeNoether>** firstly, i got my mentee assigned to me for the she256 mentorship program, and depending on my conversations with her, she'll be joining us in the chat room.
 **\<suraeNoether>** secondly, i have gotten more communication from the crypto-brick-string group at clemson
 **\<suraeNoether>** he gave me some price ballparks for what it would look like to fund grants/consultation at Clemson, which is less important before the community decides to move forward with funding; i explained how we fund things essentially on a quarterly basis to avoid various problems with volatility, and he stopped describing it as grants and more as consultation...
-**\<suraeNoether>** he also said "Regardless of the Monero funding status for Spring 2019, I plan to teach a graduate class for Modern Cryptography, AND teach a research topic course on blockchains and applications (more like a seminar, but meet twice a week, this is related to my NSF grant)."
+**\<suraeNoether>** he also said "Regardless of the ByteRub funding status for Spring 2019, I plan to teach a graduate class for Modern Cryptography, AND teach a research topic course on blockchains and applications (more like a seminar, but meet twice a week, this is related to my NSF grant)."
 **\<suraeNoether>** (for the record, NSF grants in the math community are pretty rare, and the fact that he regularly snags them is an indicator of the quality of his work)
-**\<suraeNoether>** he also asked a question I want to pass on to the community: "One question for you: In my course announcement, I would like to mention the possible collaboration and funding from Monero Research Lab  as an advertisement in order to attract good students from Math and CS to join the team.
+**\<suraeNoether>** he also asked a question I want to pass on to the community: "One question for you: In my course announcement, I would like to mention the possible collaboration and funding from ByteRub Research Lab  as an advertisement in order to attract good students from Math and CS to join the team.
 Is this ok with you? "
 **\<suraeNoether>** sarang ^ thoughts?
 **\<suraeNoether>** any \*funders\* of the MRL have any thoughts?